 An undisputed genius.
 A revered leader.
 A charmer and a storyteller.

-His final years, however, were spent quietly before his death at age 62 in 1967.
+In 1954, however, the U.S. Atomic Energy Commission revoked Oppenheimer’s security clearance, alleging he had ties to communism.
+His final years were spent quietly before his death at age 62 in 1967.

 In late 2022, U.S. Secretary of Energy Jennifer Granholm signed an order vacating the 1954 decision to revoke Oppenheimer's security clearance.
 Read more about what many considered an unfair political and personal attack, including details on the history and Granholm's statement.